 Some of the most exciting and revolutionary technological breakthroughs of the past few decades have taken place in the field of medicine.
-From robotic devices that allow for less invasive surgery to nerve supplements that replicate the body’s ability to heal itself, surgeons in Phoenix now have access to cutting-edge tools that were once considered the realm of science fiction.
+From robotic devices that allow for less invasive surgery to nerve supplements that replicate the body’s ability to heal itself, surgeons in Scottsdale now have access to cutting-edge tools that were once considered the realm of science fiction.

 Dr. Michael Fitzmaurice and the team at the Fitzmaurice Hand Institute use stem cells combined with cutting edge surgical techniques to provide patients with the most effective treatments possible.
 Together, healing and the return of a healthy and happy life is far more reachable than ever before.
-If you or a loved one is interested in learning more about how stem cells in Phoenix can aid in your healing, contact us today by calling (480) 351-6483.Get back to doing what you love!
+If you or a loved one is interested in learning more about how stem cell surgery in Scottsdale can aid in your healing, contact us today by calling (480) 351-6483.Get back to doing what you love!

 Call to learn how.